jdy7149/odin-calculator/README.md

 # Odin-Calculator

+Final project of the **Foundation** course from [The Odin Project](https://www.theodinproject.com/).

 A simple web-based calculator built with vanilla JavaScript, HTML, and CSS.

-[Live Preview](https://jdy7149.github.io/odin-calculator)
+You can try it in [Live Preview](https://jdy7149.github.io/odin-calculator)

 ## Features